Last Updated on January 6, 2023

-Table 42 and Table 43 summarise the discussions in this chapter, which were centred around the elements that compose dance, as identified in the conceptual framework, and the sensitising concepts that emerged from the literature and the data (authenticity, heritage, transculturality, change/traditions, transmission and influences on heritage).
+Table 42 and Table 43 summarise the discussions in this chapter, which were centered around the elements that compose dance, as identified in the conceptual framework, and the sensitizing concepts that emerged from the literature and the data (authenticity, heritage, transculturality, change/traditions, transmission and influences on heritage).

 The picture that emerges is holistic and complex, with tangible and intangible elements interacting through the embodied practice of performance.